AeroRAG: Structured Multimodal Retrieval-Augmented LLM for Fine-Grained Aerial Visual Reasoning: Methodology

 The multimodal RAG construction module establishes structured visual-semantic representations through three synergistic components: (i) hierarchical visual attribute extraction, (ii) context-aware relationship modeling, and (iii) semantic-constrained vector indexing.
 This pipeline effectively transforms raw visual inputs into query ready multimodal knowledge representations.

-\textbf{Structured Visual Understanding:} Given an input image $I$, the framework first generates a scene graph $G_I$ that encapsulates the objects within the image, their intrinsic attributes, and the spatial relationships between them.
-Formally, the scene graph is defined as:
+\textbf{Structured Visual Understanding:} For a given image $I$, a scene graph $G_I$ is first generated by the framework, encapsulating the objects within the image, their intrinsic attributes, and the spatial relationships that hold between them.
+The formal definition of the scene graph is: